Announcing our newest cancer test. Screen cancer early with Onco-D-clare. Learn more

 At RGCC, we take great pride in playing a part in the breast cancer prevention and risk reduction process.
 Our advanced liquid biopsy-based tests and personalized insights are uncontested leaders in the field of cancer screening.

 Our early screening test offers higher sensitivity and specificity than other cancer screening methods and can help detect cancer even before symptoms appear.
-This revolutionary screening test goes beyond established norms, comprehensively analyzing the presence of cancer even before your body shows any signs.
+This advanced screening test goes beyond established norms, comprehensively analyzing the presence of cancer even before your body shows any signs.

 Moreover, specialized granular-level information revealed through our CTC tests can help identify cancer at its very earliest stage when it has the best chance for recovery.